YogeshMaan/Hello_World/README.md

 ## Getting started with Github
-First thing you do is create a repository.
+* First thing you do is create a repository.
-Then, you learn creating branches.
+* Then, you learn creating branches.
+* How to pull a request?
+* Done with learning Github